david-plugge/sveltekit-supabase/packages/sveltekit-supabase-auth/README.md

 # SvelteKit Supabase Auth

+**!!
+This package is not up to date, have a look at [supabase auth helpers](https://github.com/supabase/auth-helpers/tree/main/packages/sveltekit) !!**

 ## How to run it

 Copy all contents inside [_src/package_](src/package/) into a folder in your project eg. _src/lib/supabase_.